ELing24/Task_Scheduler_CPP/README.md

 > * C++ - Programming Language Used
 > * Github - Tool used for remote repository
 > * CMake - Tool use to compile and run code
-> * googletest - Tool for writing and running unit tests
+> * Googletest - Tool for writing and running unit tests
 > * Make - Tool to build executables
-> * draw.io - Tool use to make UML diagrams
+> * Draw.io - Tool use to make UML diagrams
-> * valgrind - Tool used for memory access error and leak detections
+> * Valgrind - Tool used for memory access error and leak detections
 > * What will be the input/output of our project:
 > * What features does our project provide: